valencia-io/deno-api-starter-oak/README.md

 # Refresh token validity in ms
 JWT_REFRESH_TOKEN_EXP=3600000

-# Secret secuirity string
-JWT_TOKEN_SECRET=HEGbulKGDblAFYskBLml
 ```
 - Request header should contain JWT bearer token as `Authorization` key.
 - Middleware [JWTAuthMiddleware](./middlewares/jwt-auth.middleware.ts) used to parse the `Authorization` header and decode the payload as `ctx.user`.

 ## How to add auth guards
 - Auth guards are dependent on the `ctx.user` provided by [JWTAuthMiddleware](./middlewares/jwt-auth.middleware.ts) middleware.